hsemple/QGIS_Tutorials/source/spatial_data.rst

 Loading WFS Layer
 -------------------

+1. In QGIS, click on Layer | Add WFS Layer.

-1. Select New in the 'Add WFS Layer from a Server' dialogue box.
+2. Select New in the Data Source Manager dialog box.

-2. In the 'Create a new WFS connection' dialogue box, enter a name for the connection and the appropriate URL. (e.g. https://services.ga.gov.au/gis/services/Foundation_Electricity_Infrastructure/MapServer/WFSServer?request=GetCapabilities&service=WFS)
+3. In the 'Create a new WFS connection' dialog box, enter a name for the connection and the appropriate URL. (e.g. https://services.ga.gov.au/gis/services/Foundation_Electricity_Infrastructure/MapServer/WFSServer?request=GetCapabilities&service=WFS)

-3. Select OK.
+4. Select OK.

-4. In the 'Add WFS Layer from a Server' dialogue box, select Connect and then Apply.
+5. In the Server Connection dialog box, select Connect and then Apply.
 NB - loading the WFS data may take a while.

-5. Select Close.
+6. Select Close.

 |

-Adding an ArcGIS REST Service to QQIS
+Adding an ArcGIS REST Service to QGIS
 --------------------------------------
 https://www.northrivergeographic.com/qgis-adding-a-naip-wms-service-from-the-usda